SAP-archive/BUILD/Community Guidelines.md

 + Refrain from doing anything illegal, and always take due consideration of  trademarks, copyrights, and anything else illegal.

-This is not an exhaustive list, but you get the idea.
-You will receive a warning from a community representative if you engage in any of these behaviors.
-If, after being warned, you continue, you will be banned.
-There are no exceptions to this rule.

 ### Conflicts of Interest
 We expect leaders and community members to be aware when they are conflicted due to employment or other projects they are involved in, and abstain from or delegate decisions that may be perceived as self-interested.